Command Licensing and Default Menu Location

 The Explode Surface command dialog looks as follows

 Select the surface model that you wish to explode

 Place exploded objects on layer:

-Select the layer onto which you want to place the exploded data (Points and Lines)
+Select the layer onto which you want to place the exploded data (lines only or points and lines).

 There are three main options for exploding the data from a surface